appsecnz/appsecnz.github.io/conference/speakers.md

 #### Description

 The OWASP Benchmark Project is a Java test suite designed to evaluate the accuracy, coverage, and speed of automated software vulnerability detection tools.
-To enhance the picture the Benchmark provides, we’ve used open source and commercial Static Application Security Testing (SAST) as well as Software Composition Analysis (SCA) tools to scan a number of our own applications.
+To enhance the picture the Benchmark provides, we've used open source and commercial Static Application Security Testing (SAST) as well as Software Composition Analysis (SCA) tools to scan a number of our own applications.

 In this talk, we'll talk through: How SAST and SCA operate, and the various scanning techniques used by these tools How commercial SAST vendors fared against the OWASP benchmark, and whether the benchmark false positive rate results were in-line with the results of scanning our own apps How various commercial SCA options compare to the open source OWASP Dependency Check tool What value (beyond scan output) paid tools provide compared to their open-source counterparts.